 How do I know if Agile or Scrum is right for my project?

-What are some common challenges of using Scrum?
+What are the common challenges of Scrum?